bazelbuild/rules_go/go/providers.rst

    flatbuffers compiler to generate the serialization functions, you might hit the issue that the only thing that knows you depend on ``github.com/google/flatbuffers/go`` is the generated code.
-   You can instead have the generator return a GoSources provider instead of just the generated files, allowing you to tie the generated files to the additional dependencies they add to any package trying to compile them.
+   You can instead have the generator return a GoSourceList provider instead of just the generated files, allowing you to tie the generated files to the additional dependencies they add to any package trying to compile them.